With minimum effort, mushrooms can be successfully cultivated outdoors on logs

 - Use a paintbrush to paint/cover the plugs with your choice of melted wax as you go along.

-- Store the inoculated logs, off the ground, in a shady spot and cover with straw or hessian.
+- Store the inoculated logs, off the ground, in a shady spot and cover with hessian or other breathable fabric.
 (80% covering)

 You can irrigate the logs using a garden sprinkler for a couple of hours every couple of weeks.
 The logs can take anything from 6 to 18 months before the first pinning of mushrooms.
 They will carry on producing for up to five years.